 If you are not receiving Social Security retirement benefits, you will need to apply for Medicare.
-Contact the nearest Social Security Administration office in the 3 months before you turn age 65 to enroll in both Medicare Parts A and B. By enrolling promptly, you will avoid a possible delay in the start of your coverage and a possible increase in the premiums you will have to pay for Part B.
+Contact the nearest Social Security Administration office in the 3 months before you turn age 65 to enroll in both Medicare Parts A and B. By enrolling promptly, you will avoid a possible delay in the start of your coverage and a possible increase in the premiums you will described beginning on page 24 regardless of whether you have actually enrolled for Medicare and regardless of whether Medicare makes any payment.
+This means that the Plan will pay only 20% for services normally covered by Part B of Medicare and only the Medicare inpatient hospital deductible amount if you are hospitalized.

-Failure to enroll in both parts of Medicare could create serious financial hardship for you: On the first day of the month you become eligible for Medicare, the benefits payable by this Plan will be limited to the Medicare supplement benefits If you have questions about Medicare, visit www.medicare.gov or call (800) 633-4227 (TTY users: (877) 486-2048)
+Failure to enroll in both parts of Medicare could create serious financial hardship for you: On the first day of the month you become eligible for Medicare, the benefits payable by this Plan will be limited to the Medicare supplement benefits

+If you have questions about Medicare, visit www.medicare.gov or call (800) 633-4227 (TTY users: (877) 486-2048)